Manuel Margot Player Props: Rays vs. Royals

-Manuel Margot is available when the Tampa Bay Rays battle Alec Marsh and the Kansas City Royals at Kauffman Stadium Friday at 8:10 PM ET.
+The Tampa Bay Rays, including Manuel Margot (.162 batting average in his past 10 games), battle starter Jordan Lyles and the Kansas City Royals at Kauffman Stadium, Sunday at 2:10 PM ET.

-In his most recent action (on July 8 against the Braves) he went 0-for-3.
+In his previous game he had a one-hit performance (1-for-4) against the Royals.

 Manuel Margot Game Info & Props vs. the Royals